-- 3. The accessory structure and associated limits of construction must be setback at least 25 feet from the delineated edge of the wetland or surface; - 4.
-The accessory structure must have a total building footprint no larger than two hundred fifty (250) square feet; - 5.
+- 4. The accessory structure must have a total building footprint no larger than two hundred fifty (250) square feet; - 5.
 The land on which the accessory structure is to be built must have a slope no greater than 25%; - 6.
 Appropriate erosion control measures must be in place prior to construction, properly inspected and maintained through stabilization, and removed with appropriate disposal of silt, debris and erosion control materials; - 7.
 Any disturbance to the surrounding buffer zone due to construction must be repaired upon completion of the project. - c.
-Unimproved lots that have been approved for subdivision or which otherwise legally existed on or before March 10, 2004 may use wetlands to satisfy up to 25% of the minimum lot size requirements if granted a special exception by the Zoning Board of Adjustment.
-(March 10, 2004)

-The following uses shall be permitted in the Wetland Conservation District without a special exception, provided applicable erosion control measures are in place, there is repair and restoration of any disturbed areas and all available mitigation measures to address changes in water quality and quantity as required by Town Staff and recommended by the Conservation Commission are employed.
-However, all projects listed below together with any disturbance of the buffer zones involved therein shall be presented to the Conservation Commission, with a request for review in writing, as required by the New Hampshire Wetlands Bureau, for its intervention, opinion, recommendations and/or approval.
+Unimproved lots that have been approved for subdivision or which otherwise legally existed on or before March 10, 2004 may use wetlands to satisfy up to 25% of the minimum lot size requirements if granted a special exception by the Zoning Board of Adjustment. - 1106.02 The following uses shall be permitted in the Wetland Conservation District without a special exception, provided applicable erosion control measures are in place, there is repair and restoration of any disturbed areas and all available mitigation measures to address changes in water quality and quantity as required by Town Staff and recommended by the Conservation Commission are employed.
+However, all projects listed below together with any disturbance of the buffer zones involved therein shall be presented to the Conservation Commission, with a request for review in writing, as required by the New Hampshire Wetlands Bureau, for its intervention, opinion, recommendations and/or approval. - a.

-- a.
 Streets, roads, driveways and other access ways and utility right of way easements, including power lines and pipe lines, if essential to the productive use of land not so zoned and if so located and constructed as to minimize any detrimental impact of such uses upon the Wetlands Conservation District; - b.
-Drainage ways, swales, culverts, and other devices to control the volume and timing of stormwater runoff. - c.
+Drainageways, swales, culverts, and other devices to control the volume and timing of stormwater runoff. - c.
 Stormwater detention basins, settling basins and other methods of improving the quality of stormwater runoff. - d.
-Regrading of the ground surface within the buffer zone of the Wetland Conservation District but not inside the wetland boundaries.

-1106.02 The following conditions must be met in order for the special exception to be granted:

-a.
-The proposed use is essential to the reasonable use of land outside the Wetlands Conservation District;
+Regrading of the ground surface within the buffer zone of the Wetland Conservation District but not inside the wetland boundaries. - 1106.03 The following conditions must be met in order for the special exception to be granted: - a.
+The proposed use is essential to the reasonable use of land outside the Wetlands Conservation District; - b.

-b.
 The Brookline Conservation Commission may require design construction and maintenance methods be prepared by a professional engineer (PE) and shall include restoration of the site, as nearly as possible to its original grade and condition.
 In the case of a development which involves only a single-family or a two-family dwelling unit or the carving out of a single lot designated for construction of only a single-family or two-family dwelling unit, this requirement may be waived by the BCC, with a written request by the applicant;

-c.
-Provision is made for wildlife access corridors to promote the free migration of wildlife along the length of the Wetland Conservation District;
+- c.
+Provision is made for wildlife access corridors to promote the free migration of wildlife along the length of the Wetland Conservation District; - d.

-d.
 No applications for special exception shall be considered unless all applicable state and federal permits are in place.